lumapps/design-system/packages/lumx-icons/README.md

 To display all the CSS font icons, you can run `yarn test:css-font` which will generate a demo of all the icons on an HTTP server on `localhost:8080`.

+To display all JS SVG path icons, you can run the demo site with `yarn start` or go to https://design.lumapps.com/.
+Then, go to the "Iconography" page on which the full icon library is displayed.